CSML-by-Clevy/apps-boilerplates/go/README.md

 # Go lambda function boilerplate

 ## Install dependencies
-The compressed function file will need all its dependencies so all install them in a folder called package.
+Download the Lambda library for Go with go get, and compile your executable.
 ```
 $ cd src
 $ go get github.com/aws/aws-lambda-go/lambda
 ```
 #### IMPORTANT NOTE
-Make sure you do compiled the executable with `GOOS=linux go build main.go` even if you compile it in a non-Linux environment
+Make sure you compil the executable with `GOOS=linux go build main.go` even if you compile it in a non-Linux environment

 ## Compress function
 Create a deployment package by packaging the executable in a ZIP file